 3. If I offset my carbon footprint, does it support development of green technologies?

 No, when you offset your carbon footprint, it does not go towards R&D for new green technologies.

 This is basically like owing money to your friend, but instead of paying him back, you invest in another friend’s business so that she – maybe – might make enough money sometime in the future, and pay back the first friend!

 What the offset does support, is the uptake and deployment of existing green technologies.
 (In the context of this question, I consider ‘green’ to mean ‘low carbon’.)

-For example, if you are interested in work being carried out to electrify aviation, so that flights do not need to be run on jet fuel, this is not a carbon offsetting project – yet.
+For example, if you are interested in the ongoing work to electrify aviation, so that flights do not need jet fuel, this is not a carbon offsetting project – yet.

 Until then, it is not a carbon offsetting project, because no carbon emissions are actually removed or avoided by your financial contribution.
 Not to mention that it could still turn out to be a profitable swap, in which case the fleet change would happen anyway.

 That said, offsetting your carbon emissions does indirectly support low carbon technology development.
 Investment in low carbon R&D becomes more likely if there is a widely accepted mechanism to recognise a technology’s value of simply being low carbon, separately from how it makes a business more profitable.